Universal Robust Regression via Maximum Mean Discrepancy: MMD-based regression

 where, for all $\theta\in\Theta$, $x\in\setX$ and $y\in\setY$,

 The function $\tilde{F}_n$ defined in \eqref{eq:estim:approx} has the advantage to involve only $n$ terms but, on the other hand, $\tilde{\theta}_n$ cannot be interpreted as the minimizer of a measure of discrepancy between $\hat{P}_\theta^n$ and $\hat{P}^{n}$.
-For this reason, our general theory for $\hat{\theta}_n$ does not apply to this estimator.
-Although theoretical results regarding the robustness properties of $\tilde{\theta}_n$ are provided in the next section, they are weaker than those obtained for $\hat{\theta}_n$.
+Theoretical results regarding the robustness properties of $\tilde{\theta}_n$ are provided in the next section, they are weaker than those obtained for $\hat{\theta}_n$.

 Henceforth we use the shorthand $\hat{\theta}_n = \hat{\theta}_n(D_n)$ and $\tilde{\theta}_n = \tilde{\theta}_n(D_n)$, which is standard in statistics.